jimmc414/promethean_patterns/docs/philosophy.md

 ## The Path Forward

 These principles form the foundation of the Promethean Patterns catalog.
-Each pattern in our collection respects these principles while solving specific orchestration challenges.
+Each pattern in this collection respects these principles while solving specific orchestration challenges.

 As you implement these patterns, always return to these principles.
 They are your North Star in the emerging field of LLM orchestration.